cfe84/bounce/README.md

 If no endpoint is matched, a 404 is returned, with body explicitly stating that Bounce didn't match anything.
 If you want to change that behavior, then specify a `--all '*'` endpoint with the behavior you want at the end of the command.

+## Using environment variable instead of command line

+Bounce can also be used with environment variable.
+This is useful if you want to deploy it on an Azure app service for test purposes, for example.
+In this case, define an environment variable called `BOUNCE_COMMAND` and set it to the command to run BOUNCE (e.g. `--get /`).